Actively Recruiting

 You will not qualify if you...

-- History or current symptoms of cardiopulmonary disease (excluding controlled asthma)
+- History or current symptoms of cardiopulmonary disease excluding controlled asthma

 - Contraindications to exercise testing preventing safe exercise

-- Neuromuscular or musculoskeletal condition
+- Neuromuscular or musculoskeletal conditions

 AI-Screening